FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

 quick_create
-   True if the create action should be displayed in a lightbox. *(Requires the use of the **pim_custom_entity.action.quick_create** service for the create action)*
+   True if the create action should be displayed in a lightbox. *(Requires the use of the **pim_custom_entity.action.quick_create** service for the create action)* quick_create_action_type
+   The action type for the quick create action

 Create Action Options